Your free business.com+ membership unlocks exclusive tech deals and advisor support

 4. Gather your business loan documentation.

-Lenders require ample documentation from loan applicants to assess their lending risk.
+Lenders won’t just take your word for it that you meet their minimum requirements.
+Before you can get a loan, they’ll require ample documentation from loan applicants to assess their lending risk.

-“To apply for a conventional small business loan, you’ll first need to share all of your financial details, including your personal financial information, your future growth plans and precisely how you’ll use the requested capital,” explained Farhan Ahmad, founder and CEO of Bento for Business.
+“To apply for a conventional small business loan, you’ll first need to share all of your financial details, including your personal financial information, your future growth plans and precisely how you’ll use the requested capital,” explained Farhan Ahmad, group chief executive officer for PayNet.

 Ensure you have all necessary documents in hand, including the following: